daattali/beautiful-jekyll/README.md

 ### RSS feed

 Beautiful Jekyll automatically generates a simple RSS feed of your blog posts, to allow others to subscribe to your posts.
-If you want to add a link to your RSS feed in the footer of every page, find the `rss: false` line in `_config.yml` and change it to `rss: true`.
+If you want to remote the link to your RSS feed in the footer of every page, find the `rss: true` line in `_config.yml` and change it to `rss: false`.

 ### Page types